-• A1 in Member State A has to declare consignment with Member State of destination B (value of the goods before processing) and arrival with Member State of origin B (value of goods after processing);

-• B1 in Member State B has to declare arrival with Member State of origin A (value of goods before processing);

-• B2 in Member State B has to declare consignment with Member State of destination A.
+- A1 in Member State A has to declare intra-EU export with Member State of destination B (value of the goods before processing) and intra-EU import with Member State of origin B (value of goods after processing); - B1 in Member State B has to declare intra-EU import with Member State of origin A (value of goods before processing); - B2 in Member State B has to declare intra-EU export with Member State of destination A.

-NB: A1 in the Member State A will declare a dispatch with nature of transaction code 4.1, which is used for processing of goods that will be returned in the member state from where they were delivered originally.
+Note:A1 in the Member State A will declare a dispatch with nature of transaction code 4.1, which is used for processing of goods that will be returned in the member state from where they were delivered originally.